 Managing grazing in September

-Concentrates account for about two thirds of variable costs.
-Making the most from grazing will reduce your current costs.
-If conditions are good, quality swards and the availability of after-grass should mean your herd has the potential to produce around 10 litres of milk from forage in September.
+Concentrates account for about two thirds of the variable production costs of milk.
+Making the most of grazing will reduce your costs.
+Good conditions, quality swards and the availability of after-grass means your herd has the opportunity to graze quality grass and potentially produce around 10 litres of milk from forage in September.

 Planning for early grass next spring

 Building up covers for next spring is not an option for everyone.
-For those of you planning an early turnout, this will be the last round for many paddocks.
+If you are planning an early turnout, this will be the last round for many paddocks.
 Actions you take now will have an effect on any early grazing next spring.
-The timing of paddock closure and residual grazing heights determines the start date for grazing and grass quality next year.
+The timing of paddock closure and residual grazing heights now, determines the start date for grazing and grass quality for your herd next year.

 - Graze paddocks to 5 cm or less on a rotational basis and close for the winter.

-- Don’t graze paddocks again, even if there is good grass growth in October/November.
+- Paddocks should not be grazed again, even if there is good grass growth in October/November.